lowriech/GeometryStats/README.md

 # GeometryStats
 This QGIS plugin takes an input line layer, and outputs descriptive statistics on the quality of its geometry.
-This includes
+This includes:

+Two Shapefiles
-1) a point shapefile of all the angles in the layer of interest
+1) a point shapefile of all the angles, and a line shapefile of all the edges

+Two histograms:
-2) a histogram showing the distribution of angles in the layer of interest
+2) showing the distribution of angles and edge lengths

-3) a document showing the average angle, various percentiles, and counting the 0, 90, and 180 degree angles
+Two stats documents:
+3) showing percentile values, averages, and other descriptive statistics

 Inputs should be converted first to a line layer if they are polygon.
 Additionally, if you want the edge output to have meaningful units then the data should be reprojected to a meter CRS.
 This won't really affect the shape of the histogram, but will make comparisons between data sets less meaningful.